drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 comments: true
 ---

 My personal ranking of speaker reviewers and recordings, obviously this is quite subjective, but this is how much I trust their recording quality and their ability to rank neutral speakers properly.
+As you can see from my comments, there's a lot of garbage on the bottom.

 I only use and link videos that either have useful well recorded sound samples or accurate comparisons of speakers against each other.